eway-crm/triggers/TriggerDefinition/ScheduledAtTime/README.md

 </TriggersConfiguration>
 ```
 In this example we can see that the trigger definition is set to `When="ScheduledAtTime"`.
 That makes the trigger activate at specified time.
 The time is specified by action criteria.
 There is also an option to choose, if the trigger will be handled as transaction.
-In this case, the trigger is supposed to "WaitInTransaction", meaning that The executable process will be launched inside transaction and we will also wait for it's ending.
+In this case, the trigger is supposed to "WaitInTransaction", meaning that the executable process will
+be launched inside transaction and the transaction will also wait for it's ending.
 If an error occurs, the saving / removing transaction will fail like for example the SQL Triggers do.

 ## What will be activated
 The trigger will activate Program.exe, so we have to supply programs path to the trigger like this  `Target="C:\inetpub\wwwroot\eWay\bin\Program.exe"`.